Many people want to know how long hair alcohol tests can detect drinking alcohol.

 Clearly, the tests are not very reliable.
 Thus, even when they give the same results, we can’t be confident.
 False positives can have especially serious, permanent consequences.
 That’s because test results tend to be used in important decisions by authorities.

 Neither test can show whether drinking occurred while an employee was on-duty or off-duty.
-The U.S. Equal Employment Opportunity Commission has restrictions.
-Employers may not prohibit employees from drinking off-duty.
+The U.S. Equal Employment Opportunity Commission has strict regulations.
+For example, employers may not prohibit employees from drinking off-duty.

 So hair alcohol tests detect heavy alcohol drinking for about three io six months.
-They’re neither accurate nor reliable.
+But they’re neither reliable nor accurate.

-Endnote: Lamb, H. Hair Strand Testing for Alcohol: Hair Today, Gone Tomorrow?
-Fam Law Week, 2010.
+- Lamb, H. Hair Strand Testing for Alcohol: Hair Today, Gone Tomorrow?
+Fam Law Week.